Christianalamassi/Rock-Paper-Scissors/README.md

 [Python 3.8.5 ](https://www.python.org/downloads/release/python-385/)

 ## Deployment
-In the project is created by [render app](https://render.com/)
+The project is created by [render app](https://render.com/)

-step to deployment:
+Steps to deployment:
-- Clone repository
+- Clone repository.
 - Sign in with render.
 - Create a render app.
-- Built a link to render the app with the repository
+- Built a link to render the app with the repository.
-  * Step to built link
+  * Steps to built link
     - Click “New” then select “Web Service”
     - On the right side, select “Connect account” for GitHub
     - Select your GitHub account